bluefroguk1/empire-dump/content/Wiki/Armies/Army qualities.md

 ## Physick
 * Can use the ''tend the fallen'' order when defending
 * Other Descriptors: Apothecary, Grimnir, Healer, Herbalist, Hospitaller, Support A ''physick''  army contains a large number of battle-field hardened healers of various traditions, and soldiers adept at fighting alongside them.
-The force excels at using medical [[Skills]], establishing mobile field hospitals, and applying principles of triage to save those who can be saved.
+The force excels at using medical Skills, establishing mobile field hospitals, and applying principles of triage to save those who can be saved.
 The [[Valiant Pegasus]] of Highguard has the physick quality.
 The newly reformed Wintermark [[Bloodcloaks]], also possess this quality, as did the original Bloodcloaks who were lost to the Thule during the reign of [[Empress Brannan]].
 Tend the Fallen
 * All casualties suffered by this army are reduced by a fifth.
 * All casualties suffered by allied armies in the same territory who are taking defensive orders are reduced by a tenth.